Neymar slapped with two-match ban as LFP investigates racism allegations | Goal.com

 In Neymar's case, he was caught by VAR striking defender Gonzalez across the back of the head, an infraction which means he misses his side's meeting with Metz on Wednesday as well as one further match.

-The LFP furthermore included a one-match suspended ban in his punishment, which will come into force if the ex-Barcelona star receives a booking in his first game back once the sanction is completed.
+The LFP furthermore included a one-match suspended ban in his punishment, which will come into force if the ex-Barcelona star indulges in more foul play in his first game back once the sanction is completed.

 Paredes received an identical sentence to his team-mate, while Kurzawa, who kicked out at Amavi, was hit with a six-match ban.